Gravito-electromagnetic analogies: Gravito-electromagnetic analogy based on inertial fields from the 1+3 splitting of spacetime

 \subsection{Force on a gyroscope}

-In the framework of the inertial GEM fields, there is also an analogy~\cite{Natario} relating the gravitational force on a gyroscope and the electromagnetic force on a magnetic dipole.
+In the framework of the inertial GEM fields, there is also an analogy relating the gravitational force on a gyroscope and the electromagnetic force on a magnetic dipole.
 This is different from the analogy based on tidal tensors, and not as general.
 We start with equations (\ref{analogy}.2) of Table~\ref{analogy}, which tell us that the forces are determined by the magnetic/gravitomagnetic tidal tensors as \emph{seen by the particle}.
 For the spatial part of the forces, only the space components of the tidal tensors, as measured in the particle's proper frame, contribute.
 Comparing Eqs.~(\ref{eq:Bijadapted}) and (\ref{eq:Hijadapted}), which yield the tidal tensors in terms of the electromagnetic/gravitoelectromagnetic fields, we see that a close formal analogy is possible only when $K_{(\alpha\beta)}=0$ in the chosen frame.
 Thus, a close analogy between the forces in this formalism can hold only when the particle is at rest with respect to a congruence for which $K_{(\alpha\beta)}=0$; that is, a rigid congruence.
-The rigidity requirement can be satisfied only in special spacetimes \cite{MasonPooe}; it is ensured in the {}``quasi-Maxwell'' regime --- that is, stationary spacetimes, and congruences tangent to time-like Killing vector fields therein.
+The rigidity requirement can be satisfied only in special spacetimes \cite{MasonPooe}; it is ensured in the ``quasi-Maxwell'' regime --- that is, stationary spacetimes, and congruences tangent to time-like Killing vector fields therein.

 Let us start by the electromagnetic problem --- a magnetic dipole at rest in a rigid, but arbitrarily accelerating and rotating frame.
-Since the dipole is at rest in that frame, $\mu^{\alpha}=(0,\mu^{i})$; hence the spatial part of the force is $F_{EM}^{i}=B^{ji}\mu_{j}$.
-Substituting (\ref{eq:BabQM}a) in this expression yields the force exerted on the dipole, in terms of the electric and magnetic fields \emph{as measured in its proper frame}: Using $\vec{H}\cdot\vec{E}=-\tilde{\nabla}\cdot\vec{B}$, cf.~Eq. (\ref{Tab:analogy1+3}.7a), we can re-write this expression as
+Since the dipole is at rest in that frame, we have $\mu^{\alpha}=(0,\mu^{i})$; hence the spatial part of the force is $F_{EM}^{i}=B^{ji}\mu_{j}$.
+Substituting (\ref{eq:BabQM}a) in this expression yields the force exerted on the dipole, in terms of the electric and magnetic fields \emph{as measured in this frame}: